Knapp Faculty Research Grant in the Social Sciences

 Interested faculty members will submit a brief proposal (maximum of 2 single-spaced pages) to the Knapp Grant Committee.
 The proposal shall include a brief project description, an explanation of need for the requested funds, and a broad expected budget for use of funds.
 Note that, if other unexpected expenses arise once a given proposed project has been funded, the faculty member may use the funds toward a purpose different than the one specified in the original application.

 Selection of grant recipients will be made by the Knapp Grant Committee, which will be chaired by the Director of the Knapp Social Science Center.
-Other members of this Committee include three faculty members appointed by the Director of the KSSC.
-In particular, the Committee will include 2 faculty members from Pendleton East and 1 faculty member from outside of Pendleton East.
-One of the three members shall be a member of the junior faculty.
+Other members of this Committee include faculty members appointed by the Director of the KSSC.
+In particular, the Committee will include at most 2 faculty members from Pendleton East and 1 faculty member from outside of Pendleton East.
+If possible, one of the members shall be a member of the junior faculty.
 Each committee member will serve for a two-year term.
 The Director of the KSSC will serve as a voting member of the selection committee only in case of recusal from voting by any of the other three committee members (for example, when the committee member herself is applying for a grant).